GuanHaoSu/Simple-Validation/README.md

  </div>

 ```
-### Then new a validation object in your javascript code and init it, you must give it a validation class name, required tip, tip label's css style and check correct image.
+### Then new a validation object in your javascript code and init it, you must give it a validation class name, required tip, tip label's css style and image for check correct.
 ```
 field1 = new ValidMode();
 field1.valid_Init('Class Name(valid)','required tip','Label Css style','check correct image');